JerryForsberg/JFReadMeGenerator/readme.md

  readme generator

 ## Description
- generates a readme for new projects using the terminal and node to creatwe the basic structure
+ generates a readme for new projects using the terminal and node to creatwe the basic structure.

+ Please visit the link to see the how the generator works https://jerryforsberg.github.io/JFReadMeGenerator/

 ## Table of Contents
  1- Description